Estecka/mc-Variants-CIT-wiki/Custom Module Types.md

 ## The simplest module
 The smallest possible module is a simple function, that takes in an `ItemStack`, and returns the `Identifier` for its variant.
 This may return null if no variant was found, which will use the vanilla model.

-You then register an instance of this module with an ID, which will be used as the `type` in resource packs.
-You may register either a lambda, or an instance of `ISimpleCitModule`.
+You may register either a lambda, or an instance of `ISimpleCitModule`, alongside an ID which will be used as the `type` in resource packs.

 ```java
 public class CustomModule